meshcloud/meshcloud-docs/docs/meshstack.billing.md

 Product Catalog ⭧         Public Cloud Reports ⭧
 ```

 - **Cloud Platforms** produce metering events and records.
-For example, starting and stopping a virtual machine in OpenStack generates a corresponding stream of events.
+For example, starting and stopping a virtual machine in OpenStack generates a correspondings stream of events.
 - The **Product Catalog** defines the cloud resources and their usage components.
 For example, a virtual machine may be metered by the amount of RAM and CPU consumed.
 - **Metering** is the process of collecting and processing the event stream produced by the *Cloud Platforms* in accordance with the *Product Catalog* to produce resource consumption data.
 - **Usage Reporting** is the process of aggregating all resource consumption of a meshProject across all of its connected cloud tenants.
 This typically also involves creating periodic (e.g. monthly) usage reports for each project.